trammell/recipe-book/susans-recipes.rst

 •  1 cup shredded Chihuahua cheese, Asadero or Monterey Jack

 Directions
 Preheat broiler or grill pan to high.
-(Don’t do this until the rellenos are ready) Heat about 3 1/2 cups stock in a sauce pot with a bay leaf to boiling.
+(Don't do this until the rellenos are ready) Heat about 3 1/2 cups stock in a sauce pot with a bay leaf to boiling.
 Add rice, cover pot reduce heat to low and simmer 18 minutes until tender.
 Place poblanos under broiler or on hot grill and char evenly all over, 15 minutes.
 While peppers and rice are working, scrape the corn off the cobs or defrost frozen corn and dry by spreading out on clean kitchen towel.
 Heat 2 tablespoons light oil in a skillet over high heat.
 When the oil smokes or ripples add corn, onion, jalapenos and toss until the vegetables char at edges and onions are tender, 4 to 5 minutes.
 Reduce heat to medium-high and add in garlic, fire roasted tomatoes and season with cumin, oregano, salt and pepper.
 Cook another minute or 2 then turn pan off.